How to Become a Travel Nurse

 Why choose Cirrus?
 Cirrus travelers are highly compensated, treated fairly, have recruiters that are accessible on a 24 x 7 basis for emergencies, offer one of the most highly desired paid insurance packages in the travel industry, and we work with each traveling nurse on an individual basis.
 At Cirrus, you aren’t a number.
 We recognize each traveler’s contribution to our organization and we often show our appreciation by remaining flexible to our traveler’s needs.
 We make it easy for you.

 What is the compensation package and the frequency of pay?
 Each Cirrus client hospital has individually negotiated rates that vary depending on several factors (specialty, location, level of experience, and type of facility).
-Pay rates are typically dependent on your individual experience and requirements, coupled with the negotiated hospital rates.
+Traveling nurse salary is typically dependent on your individual experience and requirements, coupled with the negotiated hospital rates.
 In some cases, facilities may offer bonuses for various reasons (sign-on, completion, quick start, etc.).
 Travelers may choose to have their pay check directly deposited into an account or receive their paychecks every week.
 We will clarify your compensation in a formal agreement known as your travel nurse contract well before you agree to accept an assignment.

 How long do travel assignments last?
 As with most staffing services, our assignments usually require a 13 week commitment as a minimum; however, Cirrus Medical Staffing offers longer contracts, and we offer occasional short term assignments as well, averaging between four (4) to eight (8) weeks.
 You can find a travel nursing job in varying lengths so you’re comfortable with your commitment.